-The United Nations Regional Office for Central Africa (UNOCA) is a regionally-focused political office with a mandate to help prevent conflict and consolidate peace in Central Africa.
-Its inauguration in Libreville, Gabon took place in March 2011.
+The United Nations Regional Office for Central Africa (UNOCA) is a Special Political Mission with a regional mandate to help prevent conflict and consolidate peace in Central Africa.
 UNOCA makes available the UN’s good offices and other assistance to support preventive diplomacy and mediation in situations of tension or potential conflict.
 It also works closely with UN entities on the ground, governments, regional and sub-regional organizations to address cross-border challenges.
 These include arms trafficking, organized crime and the presence of armed groups such as the Lord’s Resistance Army (LRA).

-UNOCA has been established through an exchange of letters completed in August 2010 between the United Nations Secretary-General and the Security Council.
-Its budget was approved in December 2010 by the General-Assembly.
-UNOCA has an initial two-year mandate.
-The Office is headed by the Secretary-General's Special Representative Abou Moussa.
+UNOCA was established through an exchange of letters completed in August 2010 between the United Nations Secretary-General and the Security Council, and was inaugurated in March 2011 in Libreville, Gabon.
+The Office is currently headed by the Secretary-General's Special Representative

 Promoting coordination against the Lord's Resistance Army

-In addition, UNOCA has worked closely with the UN Office to the African Union, UN entities in the LRA-affected areas, and the African Union to develop a regional strategy to counter the LRA as well as to address the impact of its activities and promote joint action.
-UNOCA convened all stakeholders in Entebbe, Uganda, in 2013 to evaluate and discuss priorities in implementing the regional strategy.
-The resulting roadmap outlines a division of work among between all parties, as requested by the Security Council after the presentation of the Secretary-General’s third report on this issue.
+In addition, UNOCA has worked closely with the UN Office to the African Union, UN entities in the LRA-affected areas, and the African Union to develop a regional strategy, which was adopted by the Security Council in 2012, to counter the LRA as well as to address the impact of its activities and promote collective action.
+In this context, UNOCA convenes on a semi-annual basis a meeting of LRA focal points in Entebbe, Uganda.
+This meeting convenes all stakeholders involved on the LRA issue and is an opportunity to assess the situation in LRA affected countries as well as discuss priorities in the implementation of the UN regional strategy to address the LRA threat.

-UNOCA coordinates the UN’s support for the operationalization of the African Union-led Regional Cooperative Initiative for the elimination of the LRA.
-Its military component, the Regional Task Force, consists of more than 3,000 soldiers from Uganda and South Sudan, the Central African Republic and the DRC.
+UNOCA also coordinates the UN’s support for the operationalization of the African Union-led Regional Cooperative Initiative for the elimination of the LRA and the African Union Regional Task Force